 - Preheat oven to 350°F (177°C).
 Line two 12-count muffin pans with cupcake liners.
 Set aside.

-- Make the red velvet cookie layer: toss the flour, cocoa powder, baking soda, and salt together in a large bowl.
+- Make the red velvet cookie layer: Whisk the flour, cocoa powder, baking soda, and salt together in a large bowl.
 Set aside.

 - Using a handheld or stand mixer with a paddle attachment, beat the butter on high speed until creamy, about 1 minute.
 Scrape down the sides and the bottom of the bowl as needed.
 Switch the mixer to medium speed and beat in the brown sugar and granulated sugar until combined.
 Beat in the egg, milk, and vanilla extract, scraping down the sides and bottom of the bowl as needed.
 Once mixed, add the food coloring and beat until combined.
 Turn the mixer off and pour the dry ingredients into the wet ingredients.
 Turn the mixer on low and slowly beat until a very soft dough is formed.
 Beat in more food coloring if you’d like the dough to be redder.
 The dough will be sticky.